brainstem-org/brainstem_support/docs/webinterface.md

 title: Web interface
 nav_order: 3
 has_children: true
-has_toc: true
 ---

 # Web interface

-The web interface consists of a couple of main views described on below pages.
-Data is entered through user-friendly forms, and once entered, the data can be viewed in a couple of main views: a dashboard provides an overview of a users entries, the table views show individual models in a flexible manner and the single entry views (detail pages) provides a rich level of details and relationships.
+The web interface provides the primary way to interact with BrainSTEM, allowing users to enter, view, and manage their experimental data through an intuitive browser-based interface.

+The interface consists of several main components:

+- __Dashboard__: Provides an overview of your entries and recent activities
+- __Submission Forms__: User-friendly forms for entering data
+- __List Views__: Table views showing individual models with flexible sorting and filtering
+- __Single Entry Views__: Detailed pages showing comprehensive information about specific entries
+- __User Profile__: Personal settings and preferences

+Each of these components is described in detail in the following sections.